Day 55 – Siem Reap Cambodia to Sa Nion Thailand - Fri 19 Apr

 Very humid morning, with mosquitoes at breakfast

 – a reminder to start anti-malaria tablets in readiness for Laos.
-Final items
+We had left our final items

-in hotel room removed whilst we were eating, backpack emptied, kangaroo mascot
+in hotel room whilst we were eating, but in our absence GirlRob's backpack had been emptied, kangaroo mascot

 kangaroos in there??"
+Haha.
 Open, unfenced land at extremities of Wats looked inviting for camping but Guy

 and Cheryl were told "snakes at night" (meaning bad people, unsafe).

-border town , found inconspicuous sign leading to Pol Pot’s cremation site.
+border town, almost missed inconspicuous sign leading to Pol Pot’s cremation site.